 Training and the Human Factor

-However, it should be noted that it is not only the armor that determines the outcome of the battle.
+However, it should be noted that it is not only the armour that determines the outcome of the battle.
 Quite often the crew’s proficiency, discipline, and leadership even matter more than the machine itself.
 In Iraq, operators of poorly trained T-72 tank crew were not able to confront Western units.
 The same shortcomings have also appeared in Ukraine and Syria where inexperienced crews, bad communication, and panic when under attack have caused heavy losses to the forces.

-One of the popular battle scenes that went viral which showed the importance of this was the instance of a U.S.-made Bradley Fighting Vehicle that used accurate fire to hit the weak rear armor of a contemporary Russian T-90M, thus making the Russian crew abandon the tank almost at once and a drone finishing the task.
+One of the popular battle scenes that went viral which showed the importance of this was the example of a U.S.-made Bradley Fighting Vehicle that used accurate fire to hit the weak rear armour of a contemporary Russian T-90M, thus making the Russian crew abandon the tank almost at once and a drone finishing the task.
 Several experts argue that Russia hardest trained tank crews have been wiped out at the beginning of the battle, hence the replacements have only undergone a little training to be able to cope with the intense fight.

 How Western Armor Stacks Up